 Pre-service teachers must complete the number of placement days specified for the course in the semester of enrolment.
-If days are missed due to illness, bereavement, public holidays or sporting commitments if holding ELITE athlete status, days must be made up at the discretion of the school/centre within the Semester of course enrolment.
+If days are missed due to illness, bereavement or public holidays, days must be made up at the discretion of the school / centre within the Semester of course enrolment.
 However, make up days cannot be scheduled where they conflict with RMIT University classes.
 Failure to complete the number of days or minimum teaching time within the semester of enrolment will result in a fail grade.